 NFYK12004U Applications of X-ray and Neutron Scattering in Biology, Chemistry and Physics

-Hands-on experiments including proposal writing, data analysis and presentation of data
+- have access to hands-on exercise, including proposal writing, data analysis and presentation of data

 Lecture notes plus provided articles and book chapters.